rwxrob/zet/docs/1940/README.md

-# !legal !onair !recording !rights rwxrob.tv
+# rwxrob.tv: !legal !onair !recording !rights

 🛑 WARNING: You are being recorded.
 Anything you say or do while on this stream in chat, or in Discord, in text or voice, in public or in private (as a whisper) becomes the legal intellectual property of Mr. Robert S. Muhlestein.
 When in doubt, don't say it or write it.